Moojuice/Personal_Projects/README.txt

 5. Windows Wallpaper Assistant (Java): use an automated system to move your files into day or night folders based on brightness!
 The perfect companion for the Windows Wallpaper Customizer!

 Skills: Java file IO, color and image understanding, file and directory manipulation (cloning, moving files, creating directories, deleting files)

+6. Motion Sickness! / Roadtrip Game (Python): using pygame, my first game is here!
+Dodge the obstacles as you try to last as long as your stomach can handle!
+Currently in a basic framework state with more propsed changes to be made (as specified in its readme)

+Skills: Python (self-taught)!
+Pygame libraries and utilities, creating a basic GUI, creating basic graphics (shapes), lists/iteration, timers, sprite creation/animation, game design